-This course surveys the evolution of French culture throughout the Romantic movement, which permeated the sensibility of the young in France and which reached a true flowering in the 19th century, particularly from 1820 to 1845.
+This course surveys the evolution of French culture throughout the Romantic movement, which permeated the sensibility of the young in France and which reached a true flowering in the nineteenth century, particularly from 1820 to 1845.
 Both the precursors and the masters of this movement are considered through a study of the artistic expression of the times.
-(3 crs.)
-Alternate years.

 FRE344 - The Age of French Realism: The Second Empire to the Aftermath of the Franco-Prussian War

 This course surveys the evolution of French culture during the Age of Realism, including the Franco-Prussian War, positivism and its aftermath.
-This period encompasses the dictatorship of Napoleon III, a monarchy marked by material success among the middle class and by disappointment and pessimism among thinkers, writers and artists.
-This course considers the artistic achievements of the period within the framework of the sociological, political and historical setting.
-It studies certain schools of art (Realism, Impressionism and Naturalism) and seeks to illustrate how these movements of artistic expression manifested themselves in the principal works of literature, philosophy, music and the visual arts.
-This course is taught in English.
-(3 crs.)
-Alternate years.
+This period encompasses the dictatorship of Napoleon III, a monarchy marked by material success among the middle class and by disappointment and pessimism among thinkers, writers, and artists.
+This course considers the artistic achievements of the period within the framework of the sociological, political, and historical setting.
+It studies certain schools of art (Realism, Impressionism and Naturalism) and seeks to illustrate how these movements of artistic expression manifested themselves in the principal works of literature, philosophy, music, and the visual arts.

 FRE345 - The Birth of the Modern French Culture in the Arts: 1900-World War II

-This course surveys the evolution of French culture from 1900, the time of the Belle Epoque, or Beautiful Period, at the turn of the century, to the advent of the Second World War.
+This course surveys the evolution of French culture from 1900, the time of the Belle Époque, or Beautiful Period, at the turn of the century, to the advent of the Second World War.
 While the course follows the sociological, political and historical developments of the period, it puts emphasis on the artistic ramifications of this period of conflict and rapid change.
 The interwar years are treated in all their artistic output, especially in interwar theater, fiction and the presence of the school of Surrealism in poetry, fiction, theater and art.
-This course is taught in English.
-(3 crs.)
-Alternate years.

 FRE346 - Contemporary French Culture in the Arts Since World War II